MinterTeam/minterjs-tx/README.md

 ## Warning
 This module is LOW LEVEL and not supposed to be used by regular developers.
 It is supposed to be used inside SDKs or for advanced use cases.

-Consider using [minter-js-sdk](https://github.com/MinterTeam/minter-js-sdk) to have full-featured solution.
+Consider using [minter-js-sdk](https://github.com/MinterTeam/minter-js-sdk) instead to have full-featured solution.

 ## About
 A low level module for creating, manipulating and signing Minter transactions.